madebypixel02/push_swap/README.md

 | ``st_replace_at`` | Changes content at the given index with the given new content |

 ## The Sorting Algorithm
-When debating the optimal algorithm to sort the elements in a, the idea of splitting into chunks kept popping up.
+When debating the optimal algorithm to sort the elements in ``a``, the idea of splitting into chunks kept coming up.
 However, I wanted to do something that appealed to me more.
-I ended up using radix sort, as it's quite simple to code and does a pretty decent job with two stacks.
+I ended up diving into radix sort, as it's quite simple to code and does a pretty decent job with two stacks.
 Also this method relies heavily on bitwise operators, so it was a great chance for me to figure out what bitwise is all about :)

 ### Bitwise Operators